 - Axles

-- Landing leg/jack
+- Landing leg, levelling jack

 Now it’s time to test your trailer’s lights.
 This includes the brake lights, turn signals, and running lights.
 Make sure everything from the wiring harness to the individual light bulbs is looking and working as it should.
+If your trailer connector is loose, cracked, or broken, replace it.

 For a quick test, have someone stand behind your trailer as you press the brakes and turn on the hazard and blinker lights to confirm they all work.
+It’s a good time to test your trailer’s battery or batteries if it has them.

 Make Trailer Maintenance a Habit